 Messrs.
-Uchida, Fisher, Christianson and Knutzen, Ms. Grant and Mrs. Johnson
+Uchida, Christianson and Knutzen, and Ms. Grant

-On July 13, 2021, our Compensation Committee approved a new form of employment agreement (the "Form Agreement"), to be entered into by Messrs.
-Uchida, Fisher, Christianson and Knutzen and Ms. Grant and Mrs. Johnson.
+On July 20, 2023, our Compensation Committee approved a new form of employment agreement (the "Form Agreement"), to be entered into by Messrs.
+Uchida, Christianson and Knutzen, and Ms. Grant.
 The Form Agreement provides, among other things, the executive's annual base salary and target bonus amount, each subject to review and adjustment by the Compensation Committee.
-The Form Agreement also provides benefits in connection with a termination of the executive's employment under specified circumstances.
-Under the terms of the Form Agreement, if we terminate the executive's employment other than for "cause" or the executive terminates his or her employment for "good reason" (each as defined in the Form Agreement), the executive will be entitled to receive, subject to his or her timely execution and non-revocation of a separation agreement and release of claims in a form reasonably satisfactory to us and his or her continued adherence to the non-solicitation provision of the Form Agreement. (i) severance payments in an amount equal to his or her then-current base salary for a period of 12 months (6 months in the case of Ms. Grant and Mrs. Johnson) payable in accordance with our regularly scheduled payroll; and (ii) reimbursements for the executive's and his or her eligible dependents' COBRA premiums for up to 12 months (6 months in the case of Ms. Grant and Mrs. Johnson (such payments under (i) and (ii), the "Severance Pay").
+The Form Agreement also provides benefits in connection with the termination of the executive's employment under specified circumstances.
+Under the terms of the Form Agreement, if we terminate the executive's employment other than for "cause" or the executive terminates his or her employment for "good reason" (each as defined in the Form Agreement), the executive will be entitled to receive, subject to his or her timely execution and non-revocation of a separation agreement and release of claims in a form reasonably satisfactory to us and his or her continued adherence to the non-solicitation provision of the Form Agreement, (i) severance payments in an amount equal to his or her then-current base salary for a period of 12 months payable in accordance with our regularly scheduled payroll; (ii) if the executive has been employed for at least three years, an additional severance payment equal to their pro-rata target bonus through the date of termination; and (iii) reimbursements for the executive's and his or her eligible dependents' COBRA premiums for up to 12 months (such payments under (i), (ii) and (iii), the "Severance Pay").
 In addition, if we terminate the executive without cause or the executive resigns for good reason within 12 months following a change in control (as defined in the Form Agreement), the executive is entitled to receive the Severance Pay and, in the event the executive's outstanding equity is assumed or continued following the change in control, the acceleration of his or her then unvested equity awards.
 The Form Agreement also includes a non-solicitation provision prohibiting the executive from soliciting for employment or as a consultant for 12 months following separation of employment any employee or consultant of the Company, including those engaged within the twelve months prior to executive's termination.